viirya/ros-driver-techman-robot/README.md

 # ROS driver for Techman robot

 A driver provides ROS support for techman robots.
-TM5_700 is available for ROS Indigo.

-TM5_700 is also available for ROS Kinetic.
-It is now in a branch and under test.
+TM5_700 is available for ROS Kinetic.

 This is originally forked from [techman_robot](https://github.com/kentsai0319/techman_robot).
 Because looks like that repo isn't actively maintained, this repo copies that repo and does some development here.